 Similar to how you can use an image as a border, you can also create an image header.

 When picking an image for your header, look for an image that isn’t too busy.
-Too much going on will distract from your header text — and the text is the most important part!
+Too much going on will distract from your header text!

 Icons are an effective way to emphasize your experience, skills, or qualifications in a creative yet professional manner.
 They can draw attention to important sections of your cover letter, helping hiring managers easily identify your strengths.